frdmn/blog.frd.mn/src/posts/2014-10-19_install-nginx-php-fpm-mysql-and-phpmyadmin-on-os-x-mavericks-using-homebrew.md

 # phpMyAdmin

-Install `autoconf`, which is needed for the installation of phpMyAdmin:
+Install `autoconf`, which is needed for the installation of *phpMyAdmin*:

 ```shell
 brew install autoconf